Coveo for Salesforce FAQ

 Can Coveo Include Search for Content Tagged with Salesforce Topics?

 In the Coveo for Salesforce configuration page, use the advanced source configuration parameters to include content tagged with Salesforce topics in your search.
-This option is however only available in the Pro and Enterprise edition.

-What is the Main Difference Between the Salesforce Index and the Coveo Index?
+What’s the Main Difference Between the Salesforce Index and the Coveo Index?

 Can I Try the Pro Edition?